Hera

 In ancient Greek religion, Hera (/ˈhɛrə, ˈhɪərə/; Ἥρα; Ἥρη in Ionic and Homeric Greek) is the goddess of marriage, women, and family, and the protector of women during childbirth.
-In Greek mythology, she is queen of the twelve Olympians and Mount Olympus, sister and wife of Zeus, and daughter of the Titans Cronus and Rhea.
+In Greek mythology, she is queen among the twelve Olympians on Mount Olympus, sister and wife of Zeus, and daughter of the Titans Cronus and Rhea.
 One of her defining characteristics in myth is her jealous and vengeful nature in dealing with any who offended her, especially Zeus's numerous adulterous lovers and illegitimate offspring.

 Her iconography usually presents her as a dignified, matronly figure, upright or enthroned, crowned with a polos or diadem, sometimes veiled as a married woman.
 She is the patron goddess of lawful marriage.
 She presides over weddings, blesses and legalises marital unions, and protects women from harm during childbirth.
 Her sacred animals include the cow, cuckoo, and peacock.
 She is sometimes shown holding a pomegranate as an emblem of immortality.
 Her Roman counterpart is Juno.

 Etymology

+The name Hera (Hḗrā or Hḗrē) is attested in Mycenaean Greek, written in Linear B syllabary as 𐀁𐀨 e-ra, appearing on tablets found in Pylos and Thebes; it is attested also in the Cypriotic dialect, in the dative form e-ra-i.
+It has no clear etymology, and several mutually exclusive etymologies have been preposed.

-The name Hera (Hēra or Hērē) has several possible and mutually exclusive etymologies.
-One possibility is to connect it with Greek ὥρα (hōra, season) or, according to Plato, with ἐρατή (eratē, "beloved"); another one is to interpret it as "ripe for marriage". as Zeus is said to have married her for love.
-According to Plutarch, Hera was an allegorical name and an anagram of aēr (ἀήρ, "air").
-So begins the section on Hera in Walter Burkert's Greek Religion.
-In a note, he records other scholars' arguments "for the meaning Mistress as a feminine to Heros, Master", with uncertain origin.
-John Chadwick, a decipherer of Linear B, remarks "her name may be connected with hērōs (ἥρως, 'hero'), but that is no help since it too is etymologically obscure."
+In a note in his Greek Religion, Walter Burkert records scholars' arguments "for the meaning Mistress as a feminine to Heros, Master", with uncertain origin.
+John Chadwick, a decipherer of Linear B, remarks, "Her name may be connected with hērōs (ἥρως, 'hero'), but that is no help since it too is etymologically obscure."
 A. J. van Windekens proposes the meaning "young cow, heifer", which is consonant with Hera's common epithet βοῶπις (boōpis, "cow-eyed").
+Alternatively, a Proto-Indo-European root might have meant either "the female who is attached/coupled" or "the female who attaches herself" (whether physically, emotionally, or socially).
 Robert S. P. Beekes has suggested a Pre-Greek origin.
-Her name is attested in Mycenaean Greek, written in Linear B syllabary as 𐀁𐀨 e-ra, appearing on tablets found in Pylos and Thebes; it is attested also in the Cypriotic dialect, in the dative form e-ra-i.

-The Proto-Indo-European root might have meant either 'the female who is attached/coupled' or 'the female who attaches herself' (as in both socially and physically or emotionally).
+There are several ancient suggestions no longer considered plausible: One was to connect it with Greek ὥρα (hōra, season), perhaps to be interpreted as "ripe for marriage"; another, put forward by to Plato, was to connect it with ἐρατή (eratē, "beloved"), as Zeus is said to have married her for love.
+According to Plutarch, Hera was an allegorical name and an anagram of aēr (ἀήρ, "air").

 Many theophoric names, such as Heracles, Heraclitus, Herodotus and Herodicus, derive from Hera.